Harmonic mean: Density

 Similarly, if one wishes to estimate the density of an alloy given the densities of its constituent elements and their mass fractions (or, equivalently, percentages by mass), then the predicted density of the alloy (exclusive of typically minor volume changes due to atom packing effects) is the weighted harmonic mean of the individual densities, weighted by mass, rather than the weighted arithmetic mean as one might at first expect.
 To use the weighted arithmetic mean, the densities would have to be weighted by volume.
 Applying dimensional analysis to the problem while labeling the mass units by element and making sure that only like element-masses cancel makes this clear.

 Electricity

-If one connects two electrical resistors in parallel, one having resistance x (e.g., 60 Ω) and one having resistance y (e.g., 40 Ω), then the effect is the same as if one had used two resistors with the same resistance, both equal to the harmonic mean of x and y (48 Ω): the equivalent resistance, in either case, is 24 Ω (one-half of the harmonic mean).
+If one connects two electrical resistors in parallel, one having resistance R1 (e.g., 60 Ω) and one having resistance R2 (e.g., 40 Ω), then the effect is the same as if one had used two resistors with the same resistance, both equal to the harmonic mean of R1 and R2 (48 Ω); the equivalent resistance, in either case, is 24 Ω (one-half of the harmonic mean).
 This same principle applies to capacitors in series or to inductors in parallel.